 Not your classic pasta dish, but oh so good!
 Your family will love the sweet and savory Asian flavors of this meal, and you’ll love how simple it is to throw together.
 If you don’t have sesame seeds, then feel free to use any finely chopped up nut for an added crunch.

 This warm, soothing stew is packed with protein and can be as chunky or as smooth as your family likes.
 If you don’t have fresh ginger, you can use ½ tsp. powdered ginger and it will still be delicious!

-Do you have favorite dinners that are made with just pantry staples?
+Do you have favorite easy pantry staple recipes that you use for quick meals?
 I’d love to hear about them in the comments!
 And don’t miss out on our list of the best pantry staples to have on hand.